aliesbelik/how-it-works/README.md

 # How it Works

-> *“For some reason I've become caught up in this thing about lists.Lists are a good thing.
+> *“For some reason I've become caught up in this thing about lists.
+Lists are a good thing.
 I'll be making many of them in the time to come.\
 > I'm making one now.”*\
 > ― Erlend Loe, Naïve.
 Super